 Dave Bunce, Director

-Dave is a Chartered Professional Accountant (CA) and a Manager at PricewaterhouseCoopers LLP.
+Dave is a Chartered Professional Accountant (CA) and a VP of Finance at Arcane.
 He holds a Bachelor of Business Administration degree (honours with a Co-operative Education option, Wilfrid Laurier University).
 He earned his Chartered Accountant qualification in 2012 after being named to the Canadian Institute of Chartered Accountant’s 2010 Uniform Final Examination National Honour Roll.
-He recently moved to London in 2013 along with his wife Julie, who was from the London area.
+He moved to London in 2013 along with his wife Julie, who was from the London area.
 Dave’s past and current client portfolio includes several prominent local not-for-profit organizations.
 Prior to moving to London, Dave lived in Kitchener-Waterloo, where he served on the Board of Directors for a youth homeless shelter called ROOF.
 During University, Dave was involved in a trip to New Orleans for a Habitat building project.
 He looks forward to bringing this wide range of experience to the Habitat Board.

 Dave Marr, Treasurer

 Dave is a Graduate of the University of Guelph.
 He has worked for TD Bank Financial Group for 29 years in various roles, including Commercial Lending, Agricultural Finance/Distribution and Corporate Affairs.
 Dave served as the Banks representative on the Canadian Bankers Association, Agricultural Committee as a Government Liason for 10 years and has been involved in other not for profit organizations, including Ilderton Minor Hockey and the Stratford Optimist Club.
 He has been married to his wife Julie for 31 years and has 2 children, Ryan and Andrew.